williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 necessarily care about humans at all!
-This presents a tremendous opportunity for mass exploitation: a robotics company could easily program their robot to convince owners to do things they would not otherwise do, such as buying particular products.
+This presents a tremendous opportunity for mass exploitation: a robotics company could easily program their robot to convince owners to do things they would not otherwise do, like buy a particular product.

 There are other concerns about these unidirectional relationships beyond their potential for abuse.
 Philosopher Robert Sparrow